iurilandolt/pipex/README.md

 Execute `argv[i]`;

-<sub>In the first iteration the child process will read its input from `filein`, in subsequent iterations The child processes will read their input from the output of the previous command. </sub>
+<sub>(In the first iteration the child process will read it's input from `filein`, in subsequent iterations the child processes will read their input from the output of the previous command.) </sub>

 	if (proc_id == 0)
 	{